The Ultimate Guide to Smart Software Pricing Strategies

 The goal in any pricing model is to entice customers to purchase with minimum controversy.
 Be clear on the logistics relating to measuring usage in order to have a viable and sustainable model.

 Licensing software implies permission for someone to use your software–either as an individual or as an application that would be tied to the equipment on which it is installed.
 Product Managers define the terms of usage.
 The legal team will help define the legal rights that will be tied to the end user license agreement (EULA) and any channel/partner agreements.
 In this model, pricing is often accompanied by setup or installation (or provisioning) fee and a maintenance fee.

-The upside of licensed software is that revenues are received up front–a one-time boost to the bottom line.
+The upside of software licensing pricing models is that revenues are received up front–a one-time boost to the bottom line.
 The downside is the risk of not having a strong relationship with clients.
 To get new revenues from the same client often involves a longer sales cycle.
 For the client, often licensed software is a significant cost, and their preference may be to pay monthly or to be able to manage their cash flow more effectively.